hullabaloo-vincent/iDTech/README.md

 # iDTech

 ## About
+* All Java class projects are located in the `JavaExamples` folder.

-All Unity Examples, code snippets, and asset imports are located in the `UnityExamples` folder.
+* All Unity Examples, code snippets, and asset imports are located in the `UnityExamples` folder.

 ## Projects and Files
 * Navmeshhes